sriharikamani/ML-Build-Automation/README.md

 -	Final outcome will be a GUI based different metrics stats format shown in GUI to help data scientists to decide on which model will combination of options to take it forward without extensive programming knowledge
 -

- Run the driver program MLAuto_Driver.py at the command prompt
+ Run the driver program MLAuto_Driver.py at the command prompt.
+With python 3.8.16 tested the app and working as expected.